trueheart78/food-tracker/README.md

 ##### Out of Stock

 The only limited notation is for the "out of stock" marker, which is denoted by `^oos^`.
-These are items that are generally available, so a re-rder is required.
-These items will not show up on any page except the Out of Stock page.
+These are items that are generally available, so a re-order is required.
+These items will not show up on any page except the Out of Stock endpoint.

 ### Locations

-Default locations are defined in the `meta_data.json` file.
+Default locations are defined YAML files in the `data/` directory.

-### Updating the Meta Data

-When new files or types are desired, you'll need to edit `meta_data_generator.rb` directly, and then run `./meta_data_generator.rb` from the root directory.

-Make sure to commit and push the changes.

 ## Default Environment File (.env)